 Kindle makes my list of tools (surprised?).
 Kindle is a software app from Amazon that enables me to build up a highly accessible multi-device library of downloaded technical books that I have purchased and any PDF files that I have uploaded.
 My current Kindle library has well over 60 books.
-Less than 30 seconds after I buy a Kindle-version of a technical book, it is on both my MBP computers, my iPad and my iPhone.
-I can bookmark, search, highlight.
+Less than 30 seconds after I buy a Kindle-version of a technical book, it is on both my MBP computers, my iPads and my iPhone.
+I can bookmark, search, and highlight.
 When I set down my iPad and use my MBP, the book is synced to the same place where I was reading on my iPad.
 That is why the Kindle app is listed here as one of my tools.

 KiCad is a schematic capture and circuit board layout software program.
 KiCad uses an integrated development environment for the stages of the circuit design: Schematic capture, PCB layout, Gerber file generation/visualization, BOM generation, and library editing.
 KiCad’s popularity is fueled by its GerbView component.
 I like that KiCad is a cross-platform program (Linux, Microsoft Windows and Mac OS X) and supports multiple languages.
 Numerous component libraries are available.
 Custom components can be created.
 Lots of documentation and community support.
 KiCad is a world-class program for electronic circuit design.

 Jump Desktop provides remote login.
 Being able to access other computers is an absolute necessity in my work and business.
 There are three methods I use: SSH, FTP, and remote login.
 After the initial configuration and setup, Jump Desktop makes an encrypted reliable remote login connection with just a few clicks.
 I like that.
 There is also an iPad version of Jump Desktop that supports iOS multi-tasking (I can switch to other apps and back without disconnecting from the remote computer).
-I like that, too!
+I really like that!

 FileZilla provides a GUI for transferring files between my MBP and remote computers via FTP and SFTP.
 File and folder structures of the local and remote machines are shown in two panels of the GUI.
 Transferring files or folders is a drag-and-drop operation between the two panels.
 Above these two panels is a terminal window that shows the command line communications occurring with the remote computer.
 The functionality, performance and user interface for FileZilla are world-class.

 DataVault stores confidential information (e.g., login credentials and financial account info) on Mac and iOS devices using the Advanced Encryption Standard (AES).
-Synchronization of information between a Mac and iOS devices, if desired, is accomplished from any one of the following methods: iCloud, Wi-Fi, Dropbox (www.dropbox.com), or Webdav.
+Synchronization of information between a Mac and iOS devices, if desired, is accomplished from any one of the following methods: iCloud, Wi-Fi, Dropbox, or Webdav.
 DataVault has a clean user interface that permits tagging entries with icons and organizes accounts into categories.
 By all means, I want to avoid the doomsday scenarios that are inevitable if I try to remember it all, write everything down on a secret note hidden somewhere, or store everything in an unencrypted file on a hard-drive.
 With DataVault, I have secure access to my confidential data anywhere and everywhere I go.
 When it comes to securing my confidential information, I dont gamble.
 I go with a game plan that I can trust.

 Ark manages file backups to Amazon S3 (Simple Storage Service).
 Ark has a clean user interface for selection of folders and files.
 Ark does all data encryption before it leaves my computer (i.e., client-side encryption).
 Backups are stored in an open, documented format.
 In addition, an open-source command-line utility hosted on github (arq_restore) provides a guaranteed way to retrieve my data.
 S3 is the gold standard of online storage offering data durability of an unbelievable 99.999999999%.
 Ark does an incremental on-line backup when I login and every hour after.
 All recurring costs are billed by AWS.
-For nearly 80GB of storage, it costs about $3/month.
+For nearly 80GB of storage, it costs less than $3/month.
 When it comes to backups, I dont gamble.
 I go with a solid game plan that I can trust.

 Carbon Copy Cloner (CCC) creates full image bootable backups that include an OS X recovery partition.
 Even with Ark providing incremental backups of my data files to the cloud every hour, there is still one open issue to resolve in order to have a solid backup strategy.
 In the case of a complete internal hard-drive failure or loss, I want to be able to be up and running again with minimal delay.
 The solution is to have an external hard drive with a bootable image of my internal hard drive.
 Carbon Copy Cloner provides that functionality perfectly.
 CCC does full backups and incremental image backups, and fully customizable image backups.
 CCC can even schedule the backups to occur at a regular intervals.
 I especially like the task history feature which shows me a log of the previous backups.
 When it comes to backups, I dont gamble.
 I go with a solid game plan that I can trust.